laxmi20936/React_Akshay_Saini/README6.txt

 SMS code(notification)

-if we have to make single change (lets says changing color of the button) then we to buuild the whole project.
+if we have to make single change (lets says changing color of the button) then we to build the whole project.
 We have to compile the whole project and then deploy.
-Here the whole big app is wriiten in Java
+Here the whole big app is written in Java
 ======================================================
 Microservice- Here we have different services.These are small services(micro services)/app and all are combined to form a big app.All these micro services/app talk to each other